jun-yan/ids/notes/docs/index.md

 - Write a book manuscript with Jupyter-book
 - Coach a data science competition on Kaggle

-## Zefang Min
+## Zhang, Jintao
-- Get started with python
-- Complete a Kaggle project in Python
+- Get to know more knowledge about computer languages
-- Contribute to a project and collaborate with others on Github
+- Try to capture the way data scientist build a project by git
-- Survive the class
+- Apply data analytic methods in my current study

 # Task Board